-- 1 On later models, a pollen filter is fitted. - 2 Open the bonnet.

-3 Release the securing clips, and withdraw the plastic cover from the heater air inlet in the passenger's side of the scuttle at the rear of the engine compartment.

-4 Unclip the pollen filter from the heater air inlet duct (see illustration).
+- 1 On later models, a pollen filter is fitted. - 2 Open the bonnet. - 3 Release the securing clips, and withdraw the plastic cover from the heater air inlet in the passenger's side of the scuttle at the rear of the engine compartment. - 4 Unclip the pollen filter from the heater air inlet duct (see illustration). - 5 Refitting is a reversal of removal.